Rates, discounts and monetary transactions

 Interpreter and translation

-Excluding costs of the interpreter itself.
+Excluding costs of the interpreter himself.

 Party concerned